lowRISC/opentitan/hw/ip/gpio/doc/gpio.md

-For GPIO outputs that are not used (either not wired to a pin output or not selected for pin multiplexing), the output values are disconnected and have no affect on the GPIO input, regardless of output enable values.
+For GPIO outputs that are not used (either not wired to a pin output or not selected for pin multiplexing), the output values are disconnected and have no effect on the GPIO input, regardless of output enable values.

 ### GPIO Input